lxmrc/lxmrc.github.io/_posts/2020-10-28-migrating-from-github-pages-to-self-hosting.md

 layout: post
 title: Migrating from GitHub Pages to self-hosting
 date: 2020-10-28 20:50 +1100
-description: Automating Jekyll deployments with git hooks.
+description: Automating Jekyll deployments with Git hooks.
 ---

 Yesterday I decided to move this site from GitHub Pages to my own VPS.
-In particular I thought it would be cool to figure out how to replicate the automated deployment functionality of GitHub Pages and have the site automatically build and deploy every time I pushed to the remote git repo.
+In particular I thought it would be cool to figure out how to replicate the automated deployment functionality of GitHub Pages and have the site automatically build and deploy every time I pushed to the remote Git repo.
 Here's how I did it.

-(**Note**: This guide assumes a basic familiarity with the Unix command line, git, etc. It also assumes you have [a Jekyll site in a GitHub repository](https://docs.github.com/en/free-pro-team@latest/github/working-with-github-pages/creating-a-github-pages-site-with-jekyll).)
+(**Note**: This guide assumes a basic familiarity with the Unix command line, Git, etc. It also assumes you have [a Jekyll site in a GitHub repository](https://docs.github.com/en/free-pro-team@latest/github/working-with-github-pages/creating-a-github-pages-site-with-jekyll).)

 1. [Setting up the server](#setting-up-the-server)
 1. [Installing dependencies](#installing-dependencies)